 The Avaya Installation Wizard (Avaya IW) is a web-based installation wizard that leads the user through the key configuration steps of an Gateway installation.
 The Avaya IW can be used for initial configuration of an Media Gateway with an S8300 installed as the Media Gateway's primary (ICC) or backup (LSP) call controller.
-For instructions on how to access the Avaya IW, see Avaya IW access.
 For step-by-step instructions on how to configure the Gateway using the Avaya IW, see Installation of the Avaya Gateway.